 Appropriately Uses Anti-Anxiety Medication

-This is the percent of patients prescribed antianxiety drugs.
-These drugs are commonly prescribed to residents experiencing anxiety or depression.
+This is an indication of the percentage of long-term care patients who were given antianxiety drugs.
+These medications are generally used to treat residents suffering from anxiety or depression.

 Managing Depression Among Residents